Tiffany Leong: Personal life and career

 In 2011, she managed to film two more dramas Code of Honour and Prosperity.

 In 2012, she filmed two dramas The Quarters and Laws of Attraction.
 In 2013, she filmed in one drama called 2013 Radio Rhapsody due to her illness.
 In 2015, she managed to film a drama called Mind Game despite her battle with cancer.

 Health and death

 In July 2013, the former Mediacorp artiste was diagnosed with multiple endocrine neoplasia (MEN) syndrome, and was later confirmed to have neuroendocrine cancer tumors in her liver.
 She had 60 per cent of her liver removed, and returned to work in late 2014.

 On 24 December 2015, Leong was admitted to a hospital in Kuala Lumpur after suffering a relapse.
 She died on the afternoon of 28 December 2015.
-Her funeral was held at Nilai Memorial Park & was cremated.
+Her funeral was held at Nilai Memorial Park and was cremated.